Cal-CS-61A-Staff/bacon/README.md

 `hogconv.py` is a Python script that converts Hog strategies written in Python (containing final_strategy and TEAM_NAME as specified in the [Hog Contest](https://cs61a.org/proj/hog_contest/)) to `.strat` files which `bacon` can understand.

+`contest.py` is a Python script for simulating the Hog Contest in one command.

 ## Installation

 ### Linux